-The is concerned about a potential rapprochement between and because they continue to support the Kurdistan Workers’ Party (PKK) militants with aid, stated Ömer Çelik, a representative of Turkey’s ruling Justice and Development Party (AKP).
+The US is concerned about a potential rapprochement between Turkey and Syria because they continue to support the Kurdistan Workers’ Party (PKK) militants with military aid, stated Ömer Çelik, a representative of Turkey’s ruling Justice and Development Party (AKP).

 “It’s very interesting that the US is concerned about this,” Çelik said in an interview with Habertürk TV.